Mega Millions Payout Calculator

 Lottery jackpot numbers are advertised as the annuity total, while the cash option is lower and varies with prevailing interest rates.
 This worksheet uses a 60% cash-option assumption for quick planning, then applies a 37% top-bracket federal estimate plus the state/local rate you enter.
 That makes it useful for scenario planning, but it is not a substitute for the official cash value published for a specific drawing or for real tax advice.

-This calculator shows the full picture: gross payout, federal tax, state/local tax, effective tax rate, and the net amount you may keep.
+This calculator shows the complete payout breakdown: gross payout, federal tax, state/local tax, effective tax rate, and the net amount you may keep.
 The annuity schedule shows how 30 escalating annual payments grow with a 5% annual increase, and the lump sum comparison helps you understand the trade-offs between immediate cash and guaranteed long-term income.

 1. Enter the advertised jackpot amount in millions.